 East Lincs District Council

-We are working with East Lindsey District Council to support residents out in the Community to access the online housing register.
+We are working with East Lindsey District Council to support residents out in the Community to access online services.

 We work with Lincs Training on some projects where bespoke training is required for a small business or individuals which falls outside of our Charity work.